Complete Guide

 Long Tenure Trap

-Selecting the longest tenure only to reduce the EMI (increasing total interest).
+Choosing the longest term in order to lower the EMI (growing the total interest).

 Rate Reset Risk

-Ignoring the impact of floating rate resets on future EMI.
+Disregarding the influence of the floating rate resets on future EMI.

 Hidden Costs